Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 How to avoid lying on your resume

-The easiest way to avoid lying on your resume is to just not do it.
-Beyond that, though, writing a great resume that’s brief and direct is always a safer bet than misrepresenting yourself.
-Here are some other best practices to get you hired.
+The easiest way to avoid lying on your resume is just not to do it.
+However, beyond that, making a great resume that’s brief and direct is always a safer bet than misrepresenting yourself.
+Here are some other best practices to get you hired:

-• Create your own resume design, rather than using a template, so you stand out from the pack.
+• Create your own resume design instead of using a template to stand out from the pack.

 • Take a chance with unconventional, creative job applications so your resume isn’t overlooked.

-• Sign up for LinkedIn alternatives so your resume is seen by more people.
+• Sign up for LinkedIn alternatives so more people see your resume.

-When you follow these tips, your honest, ethical resume might land on the right desk before you know it.
-Looking for more guidance?
-Check out everything you need to know about job searching in the digital age.
+When you follow these tips for job searching in the digital age, your honest, ethical resume might land on the right desk before you know it.

-Andrew Martins contributed to the writing and research in this article.
+Elizabeth Crumbly and Andrew Martins contributed to this article.

 Back to top